Gleyber Torres Preview, Player Props: Yankees vs. Rays

-The New York Yankees, including Gleyber Torres (batting .237 in his past 10 games, with a double, two home runs, three walks and three RBI), take on starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+After going 2-for-5 with a double and an RBI in his most recent game, Gleyber Torres and the New York Yankees face the Tampa Bay Rays (who will start Tyler Glasnow) at 4:10 PM ET on Saturday.

-In his last game, he racked up three hits (going 3-for-5 with a home run and two RBI) against the Nationals.
+In his last appearance, he racked up two hits (going 2-for-5 with a double and an RBI) against the Rays.

 Gleyber Torres Game Info & Props vs. the Rays